Two Ayn Rand classics—Atlas Shrugged and The Fountainhead—together for the first time.

-Ayn Rand’s epochal novel Atlas Shrugged, first published in 1957, has been a bestseller for more than four decades as well as an intellectual landmark.
+Peopled by larger-than-life heroes and villains, charged with towering questions of good and evil, Atlas Shrugged is Ayn Rand’s magnum opus: a philosophical revolution told in the form of an action thriller.
 It is the story of a man who said that he would stop the motor of the world—and did.
 Was he a destroyer or the greatest of liberators?
 Why did he have to fight his battle, not against his enemies but against those who needed him most—and his hardest battle against the woman he loved?
 What is the world’s motor—and the motive power of every man?

 Born February 2, 1905, Ayn Rand published her first novel, We the Living, in 1936.
 Anthem followed in 1938.
 It was with the publication of The Fountainhead (1943) and Atlas Shrugged (1957) that she achieved her spectacular success.
 Rand’s unique… More about Ayn Rand